Thomas Bleakley McDowell: Early life

+Military career

+During officer training in 1943, McDowell suffered a knee injury, which made him ineligible for active service.
+Treated at a hospital in Bangor, County Down, by the physiotherapist Margaret Telfer, he later married her in 1947.
+The injury redirected his wartime duties, and he served as a weapons instructor and inspector at Omagh, County Tyrone, for the remainder of the conflict.
+After the war, he obtained a regular commission in the Royal Ulster Rifles.
+He was posted to occupied Austria, where he served in Vienna on joint patrols with Russian, American and French officers.
+By December 1947, he had been promoted to captain.
+He was then granted leave to complete his university studies, returning to Queen's University and graduating with a law degree in 1950.

+In 1951, he was called to the English bar after a summer of intensive legal study and subsequently rejoined the British army.
+Extra-regimental postings followed in Edinburgh and, from 1951, in the Judge Advocates Office in London.
+His legal training led to his transfer into the army legal service at the War Office, where promotion prospects were limited.
+He retired from the army with the rank of major in 1955, reportedly having undertaken some work for MI5 during this period.

+Facing the likelihood of overseas postings that would separate him from his young family, he left military service and accepted a position as a legal adviser with James North Ltd, a London-based manufacturer of protective clothing.
+Lacking direct industry experience, he initially sought a managerial role to familiarise himself with the company’s operations.
 The company suggested a management position in its operations in Dublin.
-He slotted easily into the city's old business establishment, joining the Kildare Street club, becoming a director of Pim's department store, and setting his career firmly on a commercial rather than a legal path.
+He slotted easily into the city's old business establishment, joining the Kildare Street Club, becoming a director of Pim's department store, and setting his career firmly on a commercial rather than a legal path.

 The Irish Times

 His involvement with newspapers came about through the recognition of his business acumen.
 He was asked by some acquaintances to take a look at the financial troubles of the Evening Mail, which was bought subsequently by The Irish Times, adding to the latter's own financial difficulties.

 He was asked later by The Irish Times to see if Roy Thomson, the Canadian-born British press baron whom he had met while they both looked separately at the Evening Mail, might be interested in taking it over.
 Thomson passed, and the company then asked McDowell himself to take charge as chief executive in 1962.

 Among his first actions was to close the Evening Mail and the Sunday Review, a short-lived tabloid that was ahead of its time.
 A year later, another problem was resolved when Douglas Gageby, who had been hired as managing director of The Irish Times shortly before McDowell's arrival, took over as editor.